CloudVE/cloudbridge/README.rst

-cloudbridge
+CloudBridge
 ===========

-cloudbridge aims to provide a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.
+CloudBridge aims to provide a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.
 It is currently under development and is in the Alpha state.